jguipi/word_seeker/README.md

  4- Create an [expo account](https://expo.io/signup)

- 5- Download the Expo mobile app on the [store](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8)
+ 5- Download the Expo mobile app in the [store](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8) and log into your account

- 6- Log into you account then in your project root run `expo start --tunnel`
+ 6- In your project root run `expo start --tunnel` then you should be able to launch your app in the expo mobile app.

  7- Enjoy 😊!